Last updated: April 9, 2022

 If you do decide to continue the Wonga Walk as a circuit walking track, you will get to see Tristania Falls, a very pretty waterfall that is very much worth the extra effort.

 |Wonga Circuit Walk|

 |Distance:||6 km (circuit)|

 |Time:||2 hours (depending on stops)|

-Continuing the Wonga circuit walk will take you to the even more impressive Tristana Falls, a cascade waterfall that all too often gets overlooked by visitors to Dorrigo.
+Continuing the Wonga circuit walk will take you to the even more impressive Tristania Falls, a cascade waterfall that all too often gets overlooked by visitors to Dorrigo.

 If you have enough time and energy to do the whole loop, it’s definitely worth doing this, as the second part of the Wonga loop is actually a bit more enjoyable than the first section.

-The return trip via Tristana Falls feels more like a true bushwalk, whereas the first part to Crystal Shower Falls is a more family-friendly affair, with boardwalks and paved sections.
+The return trip via Tristania Falls feels more like a true bushwalk, whereas the first part to Crystal Shower Falls is a more family-friendly affair, with boardwalks and paved sections.

 As mentioned above though, the full Wonga circuit walk is a bit challenging.
-It’s a reasonably long walk with some steep sections which for young children may be a bit too much, especially when you still have a long day ahead of you.
+It’s quite a long track with some steep sections which for young children may be a bit too much, especially when you still have a long day ahead of you.